pods-framework/pods/readme.txt

 [vimeo http://vimeo.com/15086927]

 = Stay tuned for Pods 2.0 =
-Pods 2.0 is around the corner, so keep up-to-date by following our @podsframework twitter account or checking out our Pods Development blog at http://dev.podscms.org/2011/06/16/pods-2-0-and-how-you-can-help/
+Pods 2.0 is around the corner, so keep up-to-date by following us on Twitter @podsframework or checking out our Pods Development blog at http://dev.podscms.org/

 Features coming in Pods 2.0 include:

 * Completely revamped UI
 * Pods UI refactoring / revamp
-* Create and Manage Custom Post Types
+* Create and Extend Post Types (post, page, and custom post types)
-* Create and Manage Custom Taxonomy
+* Create and Extend Taxonomies (category, tag, and custom taxonomies)
-* Easy migration between Custom Post Types and Custom Content Types (Standalone Pods)
+* Extend Users, Comments, and Media (add new fields to the front / admin forms!)
+* Meta storage integration for Post Types, Users, Comments, and Media
+* WP core integration with standard theming functions you already use
 * Many more field types and advanced options (less code for you to do!)
 * Many MySQL optimizations and performance tweaks
 * Full i18n support
+* Gravity Forms integration for mapping form submissions to a Pod
+* New Templating / Caching / Transients feature for independent partial page caching
-* and more features which can be found at: http://dev.podscms.org/pods-2-0/
+* and more features which can be found at: http://dev.podscms.org/
-* Pods 2.0 and How You Can Help: http://dev.podscms.org/2011/06/16/pods-2-0-and-how-you-can-help/

 == Installation ==

 1. Unpack the entire contents of this plugin zip file into your `wp-content/plugins/` folder locally
 1. Upload to your site
-1. Navigate to `wp-admin/plugins.php` on your site (your WP plugin page)
+1. Navigate to `wp-admin/plugins.php` on your site (your WP Admin plugin page)
 1. Activate this plugin

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name